DP-LDMs: Differentially Private Latent Diffusion Models: Abstract

 \section{Abstract}

 Diffusion models (DMs) are one of the most widely used generative models for producing high quality images.
 However, a flurry of recent papers points out that DMs are least private forms of image generators, by extracting a significant number of near-identical replicas of training images from DMs.
 Existing privacy-enhancing techniques for DMs, unfortunately, do not provide a good privacy-utility tradeoff.
-To address this challenge, a recent paper suggest pre-training DMs with public data, then fine-tuning them with private data using DP-SGD for a relatively short period.
-In this paper, we further improve the current state of DMs with differential privacy (DP) by adopting the \textit{Latent} Diffusion Models (LDMs).
+In this paper, we aim to improve the current state of DMs with differential privacy (DP) by adopting the \textit{Latent} Diffusion Models (LDMs).
 LDMs are equipped with powerful pre-trained autoencoders that map the high-dimensional pixels into lower-dimensional latent representations, in which DMs are trained, yielding a more efficient and fast training of DMs.
 Rather than fine-tuning the entire LDMs, we fine-tune only the \textit{attention} modules of LDMs with DP-SGD, reducing the number of trainable parameters by roughly $90\%$ and achieving a better privacy-accuracy trade-off.
-Our approach allows us to generate realistic, high-dimensional images (256x256) conditioned on text prompts with DP guarantees, which, to the best of our knowledge, has not been attempted before.
+Our approach allows us to generate realistic, high-dimensional images (256x256) conditioned on text prompts with DP guarantees.
 Our approach provides a promising direction for training more powerful, yet training-efficient differentially private DMs, producing high-quality DP images.
+Our code is available at \url{https://github.com/ParkLabML/DP-LDM}.